 The first step is to install the packages.
 Each Postgres package has an edb-bdr5-<postgresversion> package to go with it.
 For example, if you're installing EDB Postgres Advanced Server (epas) version 16, you'd install edb-bdr5-epas16.

 There are two other packages to also install:

-- edb-pgd5-proxy for PGD Proxy - edb-pgd5-cli for the PGD command line tool sudo dnf -y install edb-bdr5-epas16 edb-pgd5-proxy edb-pgd5-cli
+- edb-pgd5-proxy for PGD Proxy - edb-pgd5-cli for the PGD command line tool

 To install all of these packages on a RHEL or RHEL compatible Linux, run: